Nextiva / Blog / Marketing & Sales

 • Personalized recommendations (like suggesting relevant case studies based on the prospect’s industry or company size)

-For example, after seeing your posts about the sales enablement tool, that same VP of sales signs up for a webinar on improving sales efficiency.
+For example, after seeing your posts about the sales enablement tool, the same VP of sales signs up for a webinar on improving sales efficiency.
 They attend the webinar, download a case study afterward, and start exploring how your software could work for their team.

 3. Consideration stage